 As described in Part II, European states can make a strong claim that they are not responsible for instances of harm to migrants and violation of the nonrefoulement principle in the territorial sea component because by cooperating with the Libyan Coastguard, the putative victims may not formally fall under European human rights jurisdiction.
 Operation Sophia is thus precisely premised on the “schizophrenic”103 posture of non-entrée.
 The territorial seas component reflects in particular what Thomas Gammeltoft-Hansen and James Hathaway, who coined the concept non-entrée, classify as “next generation” non-entrée: cooperative practices between wealthy and poor countries through which wealthy countries (here, European states) avoid liability by ensuring the human rights violations occur under the jurisdiction of a poorer country (here, Libya).104

 Ultimately, the territorial sea component of Operation Sophia makes dangerous contributions to the contemporary non-entrée norm.
 As an especially large example of European-African interdiction coordination, and one that expressly envisions the use of force, Operation Sophia is a significant example of state practice weighing in favor of militarized non-entrée.
-The multiple European Parliament Resolutions justifying Operation Sophia grant legal weight and legitimacy to Operation Sophia’s model of militaristic border management.105 The problem, however, is that by holding that the Operation will be implemented in accordance with international human rights law,106 the European Council and UNSC mask with a formalist legality a more complex reality in which international responsibility is circumventable due to protection gaps in the underlying human rights framework.
+The multiple Council of the European Union Decisions justifying Operation Sophia grant legal weight and legitimacy to Operation Sophia’s model of militaristic border management.105 The problem, however, is that by holding that the Operation will be implemented in accordance with international human rights law,106 the Council of the European Union and UNSC mask with a formalist legality a more complex reality in which international responsibility is circumventable due to protection gaps in the underlying human rights framework.
 Should the UNSC provide authorization in the coming months, the UNSC’s legitimization of Phase 2Bwill further embolden the norm of next generation non-entrée.
 In pronouncing the legality of certain actions, the UNSC retains a unique “norm creating function.”107 The prospective Resolution would show that it is possible for states to receive Chapter VII authorization to use military force in furtherance of maritime, as well as next generation, non-entrée.

 In addition to its legal effects, the territorial sea component provides a broader policy precedent that should be seriously questioned.
 While the search-and-rescue piece of Operation Sophia is certainly laudable, the concept of the territorial sea component on the whole straddles a dangerous line between humanitarianism and militarized border control.
 In a recent interview regarding the high seas component of Operation Sophia, a major European politician awkwardly admitted that “I think I am right in saying we have turned back about 200,000 migrants.”108 But after hurried prodding by a nearby diplomat, the politician corrected himself to present the more politically favorable interpretation: “Sorry, saved, saved.
 Thank you.
 We have saved 200,000 migrants.”109 The contention that militarized prevention of entry constitutes a form of “saving” is a politically salient justification for militarized border control.
 But in its rhetorical salience, the contention perverts the meaning of the time-honored maritime obligation of rescue at sea110 and inappropriately glosses over the actual lived conditions in Libya for those purportedly “saved.”